UPDATES - COVID-19

 Children under the age of 12 must be accompanied by a vaccinated adult.

-We will continue to monitor the situation and keep you informed should there be any changes.
 The following information has been forwarded to those who have registered emails with us:

 - ADVISORY - Liturgy and Program Changes